Bird in the Yard

 There is a bird on its branch.

-We had lived in this house for 11 years.
-Purchased pink and later remodeled in distressed green wood, it now seemed oddly distorted and somewhat colorless.
-The bird, however, was very colorful with a brilliant plume of blue tail feathers.
-Something about him caught my eye as he seemed out of place from the typical little black birds that inhabited our yard.
+We had lived in this house for eleven years.
+Purchased with a bright and cheery pink painted exterior and later remodeled to distressed olive-green wood, it now seemed oddly distorted and somewhat colorless.
+The bird, however, was very vibrant with a brilliant plume of iridescent blue tail feathers.
+Something about him caught my eye, as he seemed out of place from the typical little black birds and crows that inhabited our yard.
 He appeared almost fake, sitting there perfectly still, with long slender claws holding on to a wayward branch.
-Neither one of us moved.
+For a moment, neither one of us moved.
 Then, with grace and ease, he released his grip and flew away.
-I looked down to find my hands white-knuckled onto the steering wheel, my vice-gripped fingers mimicking the bird’s grasping claws on the branch.
+I looked down to find my hands white-knuckled around the steering wheel, my vice-gripped fingers mimicking the bird’s grasping claws on the branch.
 I, however, could not release.
-My unnatural and unrelenting grip of the steering wheel stirred deep forgotten memories about another blue bird by the name of Sparky.
-Sparky was my college roommate’s odd but lovable baby blue parakeet.
-I would delight in hearing his joyful chirping throughout the apartment but often found his behavior a bit off.
+My unnatural and unrelenting grip of the steering wheel stirred forgotten memories about another bird by the name of Sparky.
+Sparky was my college roommate’s wacky but lovable baby blue parakeet.
+I would delight in hearing his joyful chirping songs throughout the apartment but often found his behavior a bit off.
 When he became quiet, I knew.
-I would peek into his cage and find him on his perch – gripped in his own unnatural lock down – hanging completely upside-down.
-Unwilling to let go, he would hang there, quiet and motionless for what seemed like hours.
+I would peek into his cage and find him on his perch, in the grip of his own unnatural lockdown, hanging completely upside down.
+Unwilling to let go, he would hang there, quiet and motionless for unusual stretches of time.
 I would gently try to pry his claws open and help him out, attempting to turn him right side up.
-Rarely would he budge, eventually he would fall on his own and lay dazed and confused on top of the most recent Los Angeles Times article that daily lined his cage.
-I never really understood Sparky.
+Rarely would he budge, eventually he would fall on his own and lay dazed on top of the most recent Los Angeles Times article that lined the bottom of his cage.
+I never understood Sparky.
 Until today.
 Suddenly, I could totally relate.

-Having lost myself in a moment of temporary insanity, it took me a minute to feel a hand — not unlike my hand that would enter Sparky’s cage trying to nudge him off the perch and coax him into safety — shaking my shoulder.
-Gripped in an incredibly awkward position with my world turned completely upside-down, this gentle touch startled me but brought me out of my funk and back to the unpleasant reality.
+Lost in the moment, it took me a minute to feel a hand—similar to when mine would enter Sparky’s cage trying to nudge him off the perch and coax him into safety—shaking my shoulder.
+Both of mine were still locked to the steering wheel while my world turned completely upside down.
+The gentle touch brought me out of my temporary distraction and back to the unpleasant reality.

-“It’s OK honey.”
-Joe’s soothing voice telling me exactly what I needed to hear.
+“It’s OK, honey . . .”
+Joe’s soothing voice was telling me exactly what I needed to hear.
 “We’ll get through this.”

 Shock was playing a wicked game with my mind.
 My thoughts had gone instantly inward, thinking only of myself.
 It took me a moment to re-register where I was and why we weren’t watching a superhero movie.
 I looked again to Joe, searching for answers.
 While the color had drained from his face and his eyes showed signs of devastating shock, he remained surprisingly calm.